Limit-Down

 (Bloomberg)

-That, rather unnervingly, was the story across the metals (NYSEARCA:XME) complex.
+That rather unnervingly was the story across the metals (NYSEARCA:XME) complex.
 And it came on the heels of a horrific session for copper on Wednesday.
 In fact, copper was on track for its worst two-day stretch since 2015 as of midway through Thursday:

 (Bloomberg)